exonum/exonum-doc/src/advanced/network.md

 Full nodes use the
 [Exonum binary serialization format](../glossary.md#binary-serialization) over TCP to communicate with each other.

+Starting with Exonum 0.8, all network connections are encrypted using [Noise Protocol][noise].
+The Protocol starts with a handshake message exchange when the parties exchange [Diffie-Hellman (DH) public keys][DH], perform a series of DH operations and, as a result, receive a shared secret key.
+This key is then used to send encrypted messages.

+Noise Protocol protects Exonum against a number of potential vulnerabilities, for example, traffic sniffing between nodes.

+!!! warning
+    Nodes compiled with previous versions of Exonum will not connect to nodes updated to 0.8 and further.

+!!! note
+    The current implementation of connection encryption is not complete: the Noise channels are encrypted, but not authenticated.

 [The Tokio library][tokio-lib] is used for event multiplexing.
 Each node has an event loop, through which the node receives events about new messages from the external network, timeouts, and new transactions sent via REST API and/or